astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Summary

-Saves the user's settings to the configuration object in memory, and shows a progress dialog to the user while doing so.
+Saves the user's settings to the config object in memory, and shows a progress dialog to the user while doing so.

 ##### Parameters